-Discrete items totaling \$305.3 million for the six months ended May 31, 2018 include the impact of the U.S. Tax Cuts and Jobs Act ("U.S. Tax Act") enacted in December 2017.
+As more fully described in note 9 of the accompanying financial statements, the U.S. Tax Cuts and Jobs Act ("U.S. Tax Act") was enacted in December 2017.
 The U.S. Tax Act significantly changes U.S. corporate income tax laws by, among other things, reducing the U.S. corporate income tax rate to 21% starting in calendar year 2018 and creating a territorial tax system with a one-time transition tax on previously deferred post-1986 foreign earnings of U.S. subsidiaries.
 Under GAAP (specifically, ASC Topic 740, Income Taxes), the effects of changes in tax rates and laws on deferred tax balances are recognized in the period in which the new legislation is enacted.
-As a result, we recorded a net benefit of \$297.9 million during the first quarter of 2018.
-This amount includes the \$376.5 million benefit from the revaluation of net U.S. deferred tax liabilities based on the new lower corporate income tax rate offset in part by an estimated tax charge of \$78.6 million (comprised of the mandated U.S. transition taxes and foreign withholding taxes on certain prior year earnings of foreign subsidiaries that we plan to return to the U.S. in 2018).
+We recorded a net benefit of \$308.2 million associated with the U.S. Tax Act during the nine months ended August 31, 2018.
+This amount includes a \$381.4 million benefit from the revaluation of our net U.S. deferred tax liabilities as of January 1, 2018, based on the new lower corporate income tax rate offset, in part, by an estimated net transition tax impact of \$73.2 million.
+That net transition tax impact is comprised of the mandated one-time transition tax on previously deferred post-1986 foreign earnings of U.S. subsidiaries estimated at \$72.3 million together with additional foreign withholding taxes of \$5.2 million associated with previously unremitted prior year earnings of certain foreign subsidiaries that are no longer considered indefinitely reinvested, less a \$4.3 million reduction in our fiscal 2018 income taxes directly resulting from the transition tax.

 The Securities and Exchange Commission issued Staff Accounting Bulletin No. 118 ("SAB 118") on December 23, 2017.
 SAB 118 provides a one-year measurement period from a registrant's reporting period that includes the U.S. Tax Act's enactment date to allow registrants sufficient time to obtain, prepare and analyze information to complete the accounting required under ASC 740.
-As more fully disclosed in note 9 of the accompanying financial statements, the \$297.9 million net benefit recognized during the first quarter of 2018 related to the U.S. Tax Act is provisional.
-The provisional amounts recognized during the first quarter of 2018 aresult of, among other things, changes in interpretations and assumptions we have made, guidance that may be issued and other actions we may take as a result of the U.S. Tax Act different from that presently assumed.
+As more fully disclosed in note 9 of the accompanying financial statements, the \$308.2 million net benefit recognized during the nine months ended August 31, 2018 related to the U.S. Tax Act is provisional and may change during the measurement period as a result of, among other things, changes in interpretations and assumptions we have made, guidance that may be issued and other actions we may take as a result of the U.S. Tax Act different from that presently assumed.
+During the third quarter of 2018, we recognized a tax benefit of \$10.3 million as a change in estimate to the \$297.9 million provisional net benefit recognized in the first quarter of 2018.